MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

   To optimize performance, the unprivileged process will only run in specific scenarios.
 The field 'engine_load_status' indicates the following:

     Healthy Scenarios:
-    - "Engine not loaded"  - The unprivileged process is not currently running..
+    - "Engine not loaded"  - The unprivileged process is not currently running.
     - "Engine load succeeded" - The unprivileged process is up and running.
 - Bug fix to enhance behavioral detections.
 - Stability and performance improvements.